elopio/docs/source/includes/_constants.md

 ### augur.constants.STAKE_TOKEN_STATE (Object)

 Object that acts as an enum for all of the possible states for a Stake Token (typically referred to as a [Dispute Token](#dispute-token)).

+### augur.constants.SUBSCRIPTION_EVENT_NAMES (Object)

+Object that acts as an enum for all of the events emitted by Augur Node.

 ### augur.constants.TRADE_GAS (string)